drakecoldwinter/MotorOnARoller/README.md

 # MotorOnARoller
  This is my implementation of Motor on a Roller from [nidayand](https://github.com/nidayand/motor-on-roller-blind-ws) and [thehookup](https://github.com/thehookup/motor-on-roller-blind-ws).
 I rewrote most of the code as a mean to teach myself arduino, so that this code is split among many files defining what's on each file.
 I also took the oportunity to add some functionalities.
-As for the motor I implemented the AccelStepper library wich is very impressive and modified the code to use 1 or 2 motors deppending on your needs.
+As for the steppers I modified the code to use 1 or 2 motors deppending on your needs.
 The webpage will dynamically change depending if you activated dual motors and if you used a BME280 or a BMP280 sensor.
 The BME280 is sampled once each 2 minutes, so upon booting the information may not be avalaible.
+Also all the configuration is avalaible on the settings page, so no need to completely reset the device, althrough you can if you wish.

 <img src="https://github.com/drakecoldwinter/MotorOnARoller/blob/master/images/main_screen.png" width="500">